dassolkim/opendata-handler/README.md

-# Open data handler
-## Components
-1. Data Collector
-2. RDF Parser
-3. File Handler
-***
+# Open-data manager

-This module is open data controller for table discovery in file (csv, json, xls) on open data lakes.
+Open-data manager is a module that supports automatic open data harvesting and pre-processing for big open data users.